OpenEarable/open_earable_flutter/doc/SENSOR_CONFIG.md

 }
 ```

-### Different types of Sensor Configurations
+## Types of Sensor Configurations

-Sensor configurations can vary widely depending on the device and the sensors it supports.
-Every configuration accepts a specific set of Subtypes of `SensorConfigurationValue`.
+Sensor configurations can vary depending on the device and the supported sensors.
+Each configuration accepts a specific subtype of `SensorConfigurationValue`.

-#### Frequency Configuration
+### Frequency Configuration

-Sensors that support frequency configuration, extend the `SensorFrequencyConfiguration` class.
-They accept a `SensorFrequencyConfigurationValue`.
-You can set the frequency by selecting a specific value from the available values or by using either `setFrequencyBestEffort(int targetFrequency)` or `setMaximumFrequency()` methods.
+Sensors that support frequency control extend the `SensorFrequencyConfiguration` class and accept `SensorFrequencyConfigurationValue` instances.
+You can set the frequency either by choosing a value from `values`, or by using the convenience methods:

+- `setFrequencyBestEffort(int targetFrequency)`
+- `setMaximumFrequency()`

-The specific frequency of a `SensorFrequencyConfigurationValue` can be accessed through its `frequencyHz` property.
+The actual frequency of a `SensorFrequencyConfigurationValue` is available via its `frequencyHz` property.

-#### Configurable Sensor Configurations
+### Configurable Sensor Configurations

-Some sensors may have configurations that allow you to enable or disable specific features or modes.
+Some sensors support configurable modes or features.
 These configurations extend the `ConfigurableSensorConfiguration` class and accept `ConfigurableSensorConfigurationValue` objects.
-A list of available options can be accessed through the `availableOptions` property of the configuration.
-Each `ConfigurableSensorConfigurationValue` has a subset of options that are being set together with the value.
-You can access the options through the `options` property of the value.
+The list of all available options for the configuration can be accessed through its `availableOptions` property.

+Each `ConfigurableSensorConfigurationValue` sets a specific subset of options, which can be accessed via the `options` property.

-##### Record on Device Option
+#### Record on Device Option

-Some sensors may support a "Record on Device" option, which allows the sensor to record data directly on the device.
-This is useful for sensors that can store data locally to be retrieved later, rather than streaming data in real-time.
-You can check if this option is available by checking if a `RecordSensorConfigOption` object is present in the `options` of a `ConfigurableSensorConfigurationValue`.
+Some sensors support a "Record on Device" option, allowing them to store data locally instead of streaming it.
+You can check for this feature by verifying whether a `RecordSensorConfigOption` is present in the `options` list of a `ConfigurableSensorConfigurationValue`.

-##### Streaming Data Option
+#### Streaming Data Option

-Some sensors may have a "Streaming Data" option, which allows the sensor to stream data in real-time.
-This is useful for sensors that need to provide continuous data updates.
-You can check if this option is available by checking if a `StreamSensorConfigOption` object is present in the `options` of a `ConfigurableSensorConfigurationValue`.
+Sensors that support real-time data streaming may offer a "Streaming Data" option.
+To check if it's available, look for a `StreamSensorConfigOption` in the `options` of a `ConfigurableSensorConfigurationValue`.